Sourdough Cinnamon Roll Focaccia Bread Recipe

 Bake

-- Bake for 30 minutes.
-The top of the bread will be golden brown with an internal temperature of 200 degrees.
-Remove the bread from the pan soon after it comes out of the oven and place on a wire rack to prevent the focaccia bread from getting soggy
+- Remove the bread from the pan soon after it comes out of the oven and place it on a cooling rack to prevent the focaccia bread from getting soggy.
+Let the bread cool completely before cutting.